• Skip to primary navigation

 Where the Library Hides – I waited for this for what felt like forever.
 This is one of the best duologies I’ve ever read.
 Where the Library Hides picks right back up where What the River Knows left us and gave us a great conclusion to this historical fantasy story set in Egypt in the late 1800s.

-The Thousandth Floor – I first read this book and series in 2019, and it has been one that I remember so well.
+– I first read this book and series in 2019, and it has been one that I remember so well.
 It’s so easy to keep turning the pages of this book.
 After convincing a friend to read it, I decided to reread it myself.
 This is a futuristic Gossip Girl-ish YA series, set in Manhattan in the year 2118.

 The God of the Woods – I judged this book by its cover, and then it grabbed me and didn’t let go until I finished it.
 Mysteries aren’t usually my most favorite, but this one felt unique.
 I loved the time jumping, the plot unfolding slowly as we learned more from each person and time period.